Sparsha-mehta/aws-ai/src/promptengg-handson.md

 ### **Negative Prompting Example:**

-Here, for example:
+Here, for example:<br>
-• Do not include activities that are primarily for children or families
+• Do not include activities that are primarily for children or families<br>
-• Avoid overly touristy restaurants
+• Avoid overly touristy restaurants  <br>
-• Include anything that requires too much travel, except Versailles
+• Include anything that requires too much travel, except Versailles<br>

 Let's paste it and run it.
 Again, you can have a look at whether this output was better than the previous one or not based on the negative prompting.
 ![alt text](IMG_9275.jpeg)

 ## **Creative Negative Prompting**

 We can do any kind of creative negative prompting.
-For example, we can say:
+For example, we can say:<br>
-• Here's the instructions
+• Here's the instructions<br>
-• Do not recommend more than three activities per day
+• Do not recommend more than three activities per day<br>

 We run it, and again, with the negative prompting, now we're getting fewer activities per day.
 So it's a bit shorter day and maybe we'll have more time to do stuff in Paris.